-- A staff member who wishes to establish an official University social media site or presence must seek prior approval to do so from the Assistant Vice-Chancellor (Communications, Marketing and Engagement).
+- A staff member who wishes to establish an official University social media site or presence must seek prior approval to do so from the Director of Marketing and Communications.

-- Authority to approve the establishment of any University social media site or presence rests with the Assistant Vice-Chancellor (Communications, Marketing and Engagement); as part of the approval, he or she will identify a staff member in the relevant area as having a responsibility for maintaining it.
+- Authority to approve the establishment of any University social media site or presence rests with the Director of Marketing and Communications; as part of the approval, they will identify a staff member in the relevant area as having a responsibility for maintaining it.

-- A staff member identified by the Assistant Vice-Chancellor (Communications, Marketing and Engagement) as having responsibility for a University social media site or presence must ensure that the information posted is:
+- A staff member identified by the Director of Marketing and Communications as having responsibility for a University social media site or presence must ensure that the information posted is: